AnmengHao/EverFlow-Durian-Co-Ltd/README.md

 ## EverFlow Durian Trading Co., Ltd.

-EverFlow Durian Trading Co., Ltd. was launched with the mission of promoting innovative and sustainable practices...
+EverFlow Durian Trading Co., Ltd. was launched with the mission of promoting innovative and sustainable practices in the overseas durian market, following the 2019 Malaysia frozen durian export agreement.

 ### Key Achievements: